 Transportation and nuclear experts in Europe are always available to provide technical support to the ships and, in line with International Atomic Energy Agency (IAEA) recommendations a fully trained and equipped team of nuclear experts is available on a 24-hour emergency standby system.
 In the event of an emergency, this team would be dispatched to the ship and would direct and manage all remedial operations.

-PNTL contracts with one of the world’s most experienced international salvage experts, Ardent, which has operations in all regions of the globe and is able to respond quickly to requests for assistance.
+PNTL contracts with one of the world’s most experienced international salvage experts, Resolve Marine, which has operations in all regions of the globe and is able to respond quickly to requests for assistance.

 PNTL holds several training exercises each year to test its emergency response procedures, the communication systems, the expertise of team members and the ships’ crews and the performance of equipment.